malhotra5/Manim-Tutorial/README.md

 # Manim-Tutorial
-A tutorial for manim, a mathematical animation engine made by 3b1b
+A tutorial for manim, a mathematical animation engine made by 3b1b for Python.
+## Requirements
+* Python 3.7 (I managed to run it on version 3.6.5, so I'm guessing 3.6 and above works)
+* Linux
 ## Table of Contents
 * [Installations](#Installations)
   * [Common Problems](#Common-Problems)